 How can marketers use the blockchain in digital marketing?

 The ways in which people can use blockchain technology are almost as diverse as the ways in which they can use the internet.
 At this point in time, nobody is in a position to foresee how the blockchain-based, decentralized system could revolutionize the communications industry and thus also marketing.
 There are already many ideas, but concrete applications in the field of marketing and advertising are still rare.
-As the past teaches, it will be early adopters, creative thinkers and pioneers who will and must find use cases.
+As the past teaches, early adopters, creative thinkers, and pioneers will and must find use cases.

-In the following we present 10 application examples for blockchain technology in digital marketing :
+In the following, we present ten application examples for blockchain technology in digital marketing :

 1, Better data management and user privacy

 Data is the lifeblood of the digital advertising ecosystem.
 Those who have data have an advantage over those who have no data.
 It is therefore not surprising that there is increasing research into how the blockchain can help overcome challenges and problems related to data.
 Such as B. the subject of data abuse, which is one of the biggest problems in data management.
-For example, the largest cable operator believes Comcastthat cryptocurrency-based technology has the greatest potential to shine here.
-Because the blockchain includes what everyone wants in data management: information that is delivered completely transparently.
-The data stored in the blockchain shows exactly and with a complete history who did what and when.
+For example, the largest cable operator believes Comcastthat cryptocurrency-based technology has the most significant potential to shine here because the blockchain includes what everyone wants in data management: information that is delivered entirely transparently.
+The data stored in the blockchain shows precisely and with a complete history of who did what and when.
 And this process is checked and cryptographically secured by all parties involved in the network.

 2, Direct-to-consumer digital marketing